bytebuddha/renplate/README.md

   apply's labels according to the config file.

 ## Automatically labeling Pull Requests
-  This uses `actions/labeler@v2` to automatically label received Pull Requests.
-  This maps labels to the Pull Requests changed file's using the configuration in `.github/labeler.yml`
+  This uses `actions/labeler@v2` to automatically label received pull requests when they are created.
+This maps labels to the pull requests changed file's using the configuration in `.github/labeler.yml`

 ## Documentation